canjs/canjs/map/setter/setter.md

 ## Differences From `attr`

-The way that return values from setters affect the value of an Observe's property is different from [can.Map::attr attr]'s normal behavior.
-Specifically, when the property's current value is an Observe or List, and an Observe or List is returned from a setter, the effect will not be to merge the values into the current value as if the return value was fed straight into `attr`, but to replace the value with the new Observe or List completely:
+The way that return values from setters affect the value of an Map's property is different from [can.Map::attr attr]'s normal behavior.
+Specifically, when the property's current value is an Map or List, and an Map or List is returned from a setter, the effect will not be to merge the values into the current value as if the return value was fed straight into `attr`, but to replace the value with the new Map or List completely:

 @codestart
 var Contact = can.Map.extend({